-Mr Chapman is currently a director of Western Australia based explorer, Black Cat Syndicate Limited (ASX:BC8) and resigned as non-executive director of Brazilian copper/gold producer Avanco Resources Limited (ASX:AVB) on 10 August 2018 following a successful takeover by OZ Minerals Limited.
+Mr Chapman is currently a director of Western Australia based explorers, Black Cat Syndicate Limited (ASX:BC8) and Dreadnought Resources Limited (ASX:DRE) and resigned as non-executive director of Brazilian copper/gold producer Avanco Resources Limited (ASX:AVB) on 10 August 2018 following a successful takeover by OZ Minerals Limited.

-Will Robinson - B.Comm, MAusIMM Managing Director (Executive) appointed 30 June 2004
+Will Robinson - B.Comm, Managing Director (Executive) appointed 30 June 2004

 Mr Robinson has worked in the resources industry in Australia and Canada for over twenty years.
 Mr Robinson's experience includes senior management roles at a large international resources company and executive roles in the junior mining and exploration sector.
-Mr Robinson is also president of the resources industry advocacy body, the Association of Mining and Exploration Companies (AMEC).
+Mr Robinson is former president of the resources industry advocacy body, the Association of Mining and Exploration Companies (AMEC) and was a member of the Australian Government's Resources 2030 Taskforce